simplesourcing/simplesagas/README.md

 ## Future directions

-The io.simplesource.saga.user.saga state transition model is quite flexible.
+The saga state transition model is quite flexible.
 Currently we're using it for:
-* Initialising the io.simplesource.saga.user.saga
+* Initialising the saga
-* Changing the status of an action based on io.simplesource.saga.user.saga action responses
+* Changing the status of an action based on saga action responses
-* Switching the io.simplesource.saga.user.saga into failure mode if an action fails
+* Switching the saga into failure mode if an action fails
-* Concluding the io.simplesource.saga.user.saga
+* Concluding the saga

 At the moment the sagas definition is static.
-It should be possible to extend the design to accommodate io.simplesource.saga.user.saga transitions that modify the action definitions and even the io.simplesource.saga.user.saga dependency graph.
+It should be possible to extend the design to accommodate saga transitions that modify the action definitions and even the saga dependency graph.

-Because the state transitions are published in a streams, it could be possible to introduce custom io.simplesource.saga.user.saga state transitions processes that deployed separately from the sagas coordinator app.
+Because the state transitions are published in a streams, it could be possible to introduce custom saga state transitions processes that deployed separately from the sagas coordinator app.

 Some specific use cases: